subspace/docker-node/readme.md

-Simple Docker image with Node.js v10 installed, using `subspacelabs/ubuntu` as base for efficient disk utilization
+Simple Docker images with Node.js v10/v12 installed, using `subspacelabs/ubuntu` as base for efficient disk utilization

 Just pull one of the images from Docker Hub:
 ```